biocatiit/website/content/pages/sector/orientation_4.rst

 User will assemble in the BioCAT Conference Room in the BioCAT LOM for a pre-experiment check-in where the ESAF will be printed by BioCAT Staff once all Users are present and ready to begin work.
 Users will be asked to review their ESAF(s) and verify participants, samples and chemicals, equipment, and protocols.
-Youra ESAF(s) will be posted near your experiment -- either on the D-hutch door, or on the Wet-Lab door(for Wet-Lab only/ no X-ray ESAFs) by the APS Floor Coordinator before you are permitted to start any work at APS.
+Your ESAF(s) will be posted near your experiment -- either on the D-hutch door, or on the Wet-Lab door(for Wet-Lab only/ no X-ray ESAFs) by the APS Floor Coordinator before you are permitted to start any work at APS.